 Offers support to faculty, students and staff in identifying and seeking funding to increase George Mason’s funded research base.
-The office conducts a graduate student seminar providing an introduction to grant writing.

 Information Technology Services provides an array of information technology resources, services, tools, and training the the University community so that technology can be used in teaching, learning, and research.

 Serves students by providing career assessment, coaching, counseling, resources and employment listings to advance the achievement of career-related goals.
 The staff offer a variety of programs including workshops, online education, career fairs, on-campus interviews, and employer information sessions.
 Graduate students enrolled in the following schools may also use career development services located within their individual school: School for Conflict Analysis & Resolution, School of Law, School of Business, and Schar School of Policy and Government.

 A comprehensive listing of Mason centers and institutes

 Lectures, Seminars, Thesis & Dissertation Defenses

 Faculty lectures, Colloquia Series, brown bag seminars and the like can be informative and helpful in a student’s professional development.
 Attend thesis and dissertation defenses in or out of your field.
 Check college or school websites for a list of upcoming defenses.